nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-0-0

-:ref:`bluetooth_central_hids` loses UART connectivity After programming a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the Bluetooth LE Controller.
+:ref:`bluetooth_central_hids` loses UART connectivity After programming a HEX file to the nrf52_pca10040 board, UART connectivity is lost when using the Bluetooth® LE Controller.
   The board must be reset to get UART output.

 .. rst-class:: v1-1-0 v1-0-0

 Samples crashing on nRF51 when using GPIO
-  On nRF51 devices, Bluetooth LE samples that use GPIO might crash when buttons are pressed frequently.
+  On nRF51 devices, Bluetooth® LE samples that use GPIO might crash when buttons are pressed frequently.
   In such case, the GPIO ISR introduces latency that violates real-time requirements of the Radio ISR. nRF51 is more sensitive to this issue than nRF52 (faster core).